roboflow/inference/docs/quickstart/compatability_matrix.md

 The table below shows on what devices you can deploy models supported by Inference.

+See our [Docker Getting Started](/docs/quickstart/docker) guide for more information on how to deploy Inference on your device.

+Table key:

+- ✅ Fully supported
+- 🟡 Not TRT accelerated
+- 🚫 Not supported
+- 🚧 On roadmap, not currently supported

 | Model | CPU | GPU | TensorRT | Jetson 4.5.x | Jetson 4.6.x | Jetson 5.x | Roboflow Hosted Inference |
 | --- | --- | --- | --- | --- | --- | --- | --- |
 | YOLOv8 Object Detection | ✅ | ✅ | ✅ | 🚫 | 🚫 | ✅ | ✅ |